 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer", "accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer \Box Accelerated filer Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company)
+Large accelerated filer $\Box$

+Accelerated filer ☑ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □